 — Malick Ghachem, Professor of History

-Malick Ghachem is an attorney and a professor of history who explores questions of slavery and abolition, criminal law, and constitutional history.
+Malick Ghachem is an attorney and an MIT professor of history who explores questions of slavery and abolition, criminal law, and constitutional history.
 He is the author of The Old Regime and the Haitian Revolution (Cambridge University Press, 2012), a history of the law of slavery in Saint-Domingue (Haiti) between 1685 and 1804.
 He teaches courses on the Age of Revolution, Slavery and Abolition, American criminal justice, and other topics.
 MIT SHASS Communications asked him to share his thoughts on how history can help people craft more effective public policies for today's world.

 Q: Your new research focuses on economic globalization and political protest in Haiti, a country with a complex social, political, and economic history.
 What lessons can we learn from Haiti's history that can inform more effective public policies?